zohaibmohd/marginfi-ai-chatbot/README.md

 ## Overview

-The marginfi AI Chatbot is a conversational assistant designed to provide real-time insights into the MarginFi protocol on Solana.
+The marginfi AI Chatbot is a conversational assistant designed to provide real-time insights into the marginfi protocol on Solana.
 It retrieves and summarizes data about banks, assets, liabilities, and APYs, allowing users to explore marginfi through a simple chat interface.

 ## Key Features